 The Toyger cat breed (AKA the Tiger Cat)

 The cat that’s been specifically bred to look exactly like a tiger is known as a Toyger.

 The name Toyger is a portmanteau of the words toy and tiger.
-It aptly describes this breed as these cats do have the appearance of toy-sized tigers.
+It aptly describes the breed as these cats do look exactly like toy tigers.

 Despite its wild-cat appearance, the Toyger has no wild blood pumping through its veins and makes the perfect pet for those who hanker after owning a pet that closely resembles a real tiger.

 The Tabby tiger cat

 Striped tabby cats are often called tiger cats and this pattern is officially known as the mackerel tabby pattern.

 A mackerel tabby is so called because its stripes radiate down from its spine and are reminiscent of a fish skeleton.

 Many purebred and crossbred cats have this striped tabby pattern and some are more tiger-like than others.